Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step0.md

 ***For a custom board, platform developers need to configure CIPS and NOC for processor settings and DDR settings.
 Please complete the following testings before going to next steop.***

 ### Custom Board Additional Steps

+When designing platforms on custom boards, we need to verify the base bootable design on board before going forward.
+It can help to isolate the root cause if the following platform creation steps generates any errors - whether it's bring by kernel, platform creation, or by the base design configuration.

 #### Custom Board Considerations